surniaulula/wpsso-organization-place/readme.txt

 **Version 4.0.0-dev.4 (2025/06/14)**

 * **New Features**
+	* Renamed the add-on to WPSSO Schema Organization, Place and Service Manager.
 	* Added a new SSO Services management page:
 		* Service Name
 		* Service Alternate Name